nrfconnect/sdk-nrf/doc/nrf/protocols/matter/overview/dfu.rst

 During the Matter OTA firmware update process, the downloaded Matter OTA image is saved to external flash using the :ref:`lib_dfu_multi_image` and :ref:`lib_dfu_target` libraries.
 The DFU multi-image library uses `zcbor`_ for parsing the CBOR header.
-Applying the software image requires rebooting to :ref:`MCUBoot <mcuboot:mcuboot_ncs>` bootloader which installs the new firmware.
+Applying the software image requires rebooting to :ref:`MCUboot <mcuboot:mcuboot_ncs>` bootloader which installs the new firmware.

 .. _ug_matter_overview_dfu_image_tlv: